Ansaldo A.1 Balilla (Hunter)

-The Ansaldo A.1 Balilla became Italy's first true indigenous fighter design to emerge in World War 1.
+The Ansaldo A.1 Balilla became the first indigenous fighter design to come out of the Kingdom of Italy - this during the fighting of World War 1.

 Detailing the development and operational history of the Ansaldo A.1 Balilla (Hunter) Single-Seat, Single-Engine Biplane Fighter Aircraft.
 Entry last updated on 6/7/2018.
 Authored by Staff Writer.
 Content ©www.MilitaryFactory.com

 The Ansaldo A.1 Balilla was arranged as a basic biplane fighter design which relied on an over-under wing mainplane configuration.
 Struts were parallel installations at each member.
 The lower section ran into the lower fuselage with the upper section suspended over the aircraft.
 The engine was installed at the nose in the usual way but its oversized nature meant that views to the front were severely restricted.
 The engine drove a multi-bladed wooden propeller in typical fashion.
 The pilot sat in an open-air cockpit ahead of midships and the fuselage tapered towards the rear.
 The tail unit was made up of a single vertical fin and low-set horizontal planes.
 The undercarriage consisted of two wheeled main landing gear members under the forward mass of the aircraft and a simple tailskid at the rear.

 Power was from an SPA 6A water-cooled inline piston engine outputting 220 horsepower and driving a four-bladed propeller.
 Flight time for the platform amounted to 1 hour and 30 minutes and reachable speeds neared 140 miles per hour.
 Its service ceiling was a useful 16,400 feet, the aircraft making about 520 feet-per-minute to get there.
 Range was listed at 410 miles.